Privacy policy

 • Data Portability – You have the right to request a copy of certain personal data that you have provided to us in a commonly used electronic format and to ask us to transfer it to a third party in certain circumstances.

 Clue Software will not charge a fee to deal with such a request in most normal circumstances, that is, if the request is not unfounded, not excessive, and not repetitive.
-The request must be acknowledged, and information provided within one month of the request.
-We may need to extend this if your request is complex or if you make numerous requests at the same time, Clue Software will keep you up to date throughout the process.
+Your request must be acknowledged by us, and information provided, within one month of the request.
+We may need to extend this if your request is complex or if you make numerous requests at the same time.
+Clue Software will keep you up to date throughout the process.

 Please contact us at dpo@cluesoftware.com if you wish to make a request.